Summary: Ecclesiiastes

 11 two (shenayim) lie together, then they have heat: but how can one

-12 one prevail against him, two (shenayim)
+12 one prevail against him, two (shenayim) shall withstand him; and a threefold cord is not quickly broken.
+KJV

 Deprive (v 8) is translated as abated (Gen 8:3), decreased (Gen 8:5), lack (Gen 18:28), want (Deut 15:8), fail (1 Kings 17:14), need (Prov 31:11), bereave (Eccl 4:8) and lower (Ps 8:5).
-Two is not good for the “eyes” or “soul” (v 8).
-Myself is “soul” in Hebrew (v 8).
-Previously it was the eyes (v 8) and body (v 10).
+One is not good for the toil/mind (amal), eye or myself/soul (v 8).
+“Myself” is “soul” in Hebrew (v 8).
 One has less energy, exchange, enjoyment, expectation and effort.

-Two are better than one.
+Two is better than one (v 9).
 The word “return” is translated as reward (Gen 15:1), hire (Gen 30:18), wages (Gen 30:28), worth (Deut 15:18), fare (Jonah 1:3) and price (Zech 11:12).

 The verbs “fall” (v 10, twice) and “help” (v 10, twice) are repeated twice each, but it is the infinitive of purpose in “help” which is the focus (TO help).
 “Help” is translated as rose up (Gen 4:8), establish (Gen 6:18), stand up (Gen 23:3), stablish (Est 9:21), confirm (Est 9:29).
-The two-one (shenayim-echad) equation appears in verses 8-12, with verse 8 and 10 for “second.”
-And verse 9, 11, 12 for “two.”
-Verse 8 dropped the line “there is not a second” (There is one alone, and there is not a second).
-Verse 10’s last “one” (no one) is two (sheniy).
-Similar to using duo and duet.
-Verse8 says it best with three “there is not” – second, child, and work.
-One is a number, child is a person, work is results.
+The 1-2, 2-1 and 1-2-3 equation appears in verses 8-12:

-There is a contrast of “no end of all his labour” (v 8) versus “good reward for their labour” (v 9).
+Finally, there is a contrast of “no end of all his labour” (v 8) versus “good reward for their labour” (v 9).

-Be Strong in Successsion
+Be Strong in Succession

 13 Better a poor but wise youth than an old but foolish king who no longer knows how to heed a warning.
 14 The youth may have come from prison to the kingship, or he may have been born in poverty within his kingdom.
 15 I saw that all who lived and walked under the sun followed the youth, the king’s successor.
 16 There was no end to all the people who were before them.
 But those who came later were not pleased with the successor.
 This too is meaningless, a chasing after the wind.